[CLICK DOWNLOAD TO SEE COMPLETE ALGORITHM ILLUSTRATION]

 While antiperspirants are usually recommended as first line treatment for primary axillary hyperhidrosis, there is a possible exception if the patient's excessive sweating symptoms occur during, or are exacerbated by, known anxiety-provoking situations such as presentations at work, dramatic performances, etc. In these cases, the patient may be treated prior to such events with an anticholinergic or a short course benzodiazepine.
 [9,19] More information regarding anticholinergic and other oral treatments may be found below.

-If a patient does not adequately respond to topical antiperspirant therapy, or if the side effects of such therapy are intolerable, onabotulinumtoxinA injections are the next line of treatment.
+If a patient does not adequately respond to topical antiperspirant therapy, or if the side effects of such therapy are intolerable, onabotulinumtoxinA injections are one of the next lines of treatment.
 The U.S. Food & Drug Administration (FDA) has approved onabotulinumtoxinA for the treatment of severe primary axillary hyperhidrosis in patients unable to obtain relief with antiperspirants (July19, 2004).
 OnabotulinumtoxinA injections offer a minimally invasive treatment option and should be repeated as necessary to control symptoms.
 The average duration of improvement is six to eight months for the axillae.
 [154,13] If the desired results are not achieved initially, practitioners are advised to make adjustments to technique, dose, and/or the area covered and repeat the treatment.
 Although some patients relapse shortly after their course of treatment, most studies report that a second set of injections will often provide effective symptom abatement.
+For some patients and for various reasons, frequent re-injections of onabotulinumtoxinA can be impractical and other options can be considered, instead.

 Cleared by the FDA in February 2011, miraDry is an electromagnetic energy/microwave technology device that, in a noninvasive manner, results in thermolysis of the sweat glands.
 Results have been shown to be lasting and stable through the last follow-up visit studied (12 months) [158, 6] Patients may require as few as one or as many as three processes to achieve desired results.
 [159, 1]